xavierfoucrier/instacam/DOCUMENTATION.md

 #### start ( )
 Type: `Function`

 The start method allows you to **start the capture of the webcam stream**.
 If the `autostart` parameter is set to `true`, you don't need to call this method, Instacam will do it for you.
-Note that both camera and sound will be started, depending on the properties you have defined.
+Both camera and sound will be started, depending on the properties you have defined.

 ```js
 camera.start();